chriskynguyen/CS234FinalProject_Catan/README.md

-CS234 Final Project: Catan
+# **CS234 Final Project: Catan**

+## Project Overview
-We propose developing an RL agent for the board game Catan.
+We propose developing an self-play RL agent for the board game Catan.
 The agent will learn gameplay solely from the game's rules and board layout, without any pre-existing gameplay data.
 Through exploration and exploitation, it will learn to develop strategies for the game, pushing boundaries beyond conventional human strategies to optimize performance.
+We will be utilizing [Karan Vombatkere's Settlers of Catan game framework](https://github.com/kvombatkere/Catan-AI/tree/master) but with revisions for our own RL agent implementation.

+## References